mr-manuel/venus-os_dbus-serialbattery_docs/docs/troubleshoot/index.md

 Check your cable connections, if the log file shows `ERROR: No reply - returning` from the battery.

-The RX/TX lights should both flash as data is transfered.
+The RX/TX lights should both flash as data is transferred.
 If only one flashes then your RX/TX might be swapped.

 #### Driver runtime (stability check)